Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-checklist.md

       tests cover the latest changes. _All 51 checks passed, matching the CI suite._
 - [ ] Execute the fix-and-check script (`bash scripts/fix_and_check.sh`) to
-      apply formatting and rerun Deno format/lint/type checks.
+      apply formatting and rerun Deno format/lint/type checks. _Attempt on this branch surfaced pre-existing Deno lint violations (for example unused variables in `scripts/predeploy.js` and bare `https:` imports in the Drizzle tooling) that require follow-up patches before the script can succeed._
-- [ ] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Blocked in this environment—the helper waits for long-running steps that require production credentials._
+- [x] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Ran successfully via the `verify_all.sh` harness; the generated report is available at `.out/verify_report.md` for review._
 - [x] Audit Supabase Edge function hosts
       (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments. _Script executed successfully with no mismatched